Memorable Manitobans: Arthur Charles Ruttan (1878-1918)

-Born at Kingston, Ontario on 3 March 1878, son of Henry Norlande Ruttan and Andrina Barberie (1847-1941), he was educated in Kingston schools and at Queen’s University.
+Born at Kingston, Ontario on 3 March 1878, son of Henry Main Ruttan (1844-1923) and Mary Isabella Hart (1843-1917), he was educated in Kingston schools and at Queen’s University.
 He came to Winnipeg in 1899 and joined the James Richardson grain firm as western manager.
 He was a member of the Winnipeg Grain Exchange and a director of the Lake Shippers’ Clearing Association.
-On 30 May 1906, he married Beatrice Robertson (?-?), daughter of John P. Robertson of Winnipeg, and they had four children.
+On 30 May 1906, he married Beatrice Wilson Robertson (1884-1969), daughter of John P. Robertson of Winnipeg, and they had four children.
 He joined the 90th Winnipeg Rifles some years before the outbreak of war but, in 1916, he assisted in raising the 144th Battalion and received the rank of Major.
 He served with distinction in the Imperial forces and returned to Canada on furlough in 1918.
 He died very suddenly of influenza on 3 November 1918, a week after returning to Winnipeg, and was buried in the Elmwood Cemetery.

 1901 Canada census, Automated Genealogy.